f-droid/fdroid-website/_docs/Installing_the_Server_and_Repo_Tools.md

 $ android update sdk --no-ui --filter platform-tools,tools,build-tools-25.0.2,android-24
 ```

-Note: if you have Android Studio installed, you have the Android Sdk installed.
+Note: If you have Android Studio installed, you have the Android SDK installed.
-I should be located at `~/Android/Sdk` instead of `~/android-sdk-linux`.
+It should be located at `~/Android/Sdk` instead of `~/android-sdk-linux`.
+You can find the location in Android Studio when you open the
+Tools→SDK Manager menu.

 To add these settings permanently to your shell: